Arts Management Consulting Practicum

 Sample Past and Current Arts Management Consulting Projects

 It’s useful to learn how arts management works theoretically, but it’s critical to have the opportunity to test your experience in the field.
 In the last year in the program, students must complete a capstone project—an Arts Management Consulting Practicum and Final Report.
 It is a graded, 4 units (100 hrs) semester-long project culminating in a formal consulting report.
 To satisfy this requirement of the program, you must enroll in ARMGT 401 Arts Management Consulting Practicum in the final year of study.
-This course is offered in both the fall and the spring semesters.
+This course is offered in the spring semester.

-An orientation will be offered four months prior to the start of the course; May for the fall semester and October for the spring semester.
+An orientation will be offered in October, four months prior to the start of the course.
 The orientation will explain the course schedule, activities and deliverables.
-These orientation sessions are pen to all students enrolled in the Arts Management Program and attendance is mandatory.
+These orientation sessions are open to all students enrolled in the Arts Management Program and attendance is mandatory.

 Three months prior to the start of the course, students enrolled in ARMGT 401 will review proposals by nonprofit arts or cultural organizations that have been solicited by the Arts Management Program and select their projects.